WhatsLeft — Codex limits, always on deck

 If you're running Codex sessions regularly, you already know what it's like to hit a limit mid-task.
 WhatsLeft puts the gauge on your deck so you're never caught off guard.
 No sign-in, no account to configure — it reads the same file the Codex CLI already wrote.

-Three actions, one connection
+Five actions, one plugin

 Session